 About Lux

-Dedicated to music education and instilling a love for their art in the next generation, Lux regularly presents concerts and workshops at elementary schools, early music education programs, and middle and high school orchestra programs in partnership with Schmitt Music.
-Lux served as MPR ClassNotes Artist in the 17/18, 19/20 and 20/21 seasons.
-Lux is currently quartet-in-residence at the Colorado Chamber Music Institute, and is formerly quartet-in-residence at the Augsburg University Suzuki Talent Education and the Oskaloosa Music Festival.
+Lux performs in several concert series including the Schubert Club Courtroom Concert Series, the Waverly Chamber Music Series, the Lakes Chamber Music Society, Music Among Friends Series at the Minnesota Marine Art Museum in Winona, and the Music @ Lynnhurst in Minneapolis.
+Dedicated to music education and instilling a love for art in the next generation, Lux regularly presents recitals and workshops at elementary schools, early music education programs, and middle and high school orchestra programs in partnership with Schmitt Music.
+The quartet has served as MPR ClassNotes Artist for four seasons and is currently quartet-in-residence at the Colorado Chamber Music Institute.

 Stephanie Skor